Phaistos palace in south Crete and Messara plain

 Phaistos archaeological site in south Crete, at the background Messara plain

-Phaistos, an ancient city steeped in history and myth, stands as a testament to the enduring legacy of the Minoan civilization.
-Situated in the fertile Messara Plain of Crete, Phaistos served as a major center of Minoan culture, second only to Knossos in size and significance.
-Its strategic location, coupled with its rich archaeological remains, offers a captivating glimpse into the political, economic, social, and religious life of the Minoans and the subsequent civilizations that inhabited this remarkable site.
+Phaistos, an ancient city with a long history, is an important example of the Minoan civilization.
+Located in the Messara Plain of Crete, Phaistos was a major center of Minoan culture, second only to Knossos in size and importance.
+Its location and archaeological remains provide information about the political, economic, social, and religious life of the Minoans and later civilizations.

 Location and Timeline